NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/MauritanianProject/README.md

 The Mauritanian approach aims to make 3D Slicer accessible to a broader audience of users and researchers in the medical field.
 Various projects have been completed, initiated, or are currently under consideration, including:

+1. The anatomical atlas created by professors Idriss and Yahya in 2018 enabled medical students to visualize and quickly assimilate human body parts through the use of 3D Slicer.
+2. Other applications for generating 3D models of baby and expectant mother mannequins.
+3. Implementation and integration of three breast cancer segmentation methods by one of our researchers: An adaptive fuzzy C-means algorithm, An adaptive k-means algorithm, and an adaptive Otsu thresholding.
+Integration is underway.
+4. Processing and segmentation of medical images with 3D Slicer and Deep Learning in the context of an integrated approach for analyzing various medical data from Mauritania.
+This is the subject of an ongoing doctoral thesis.
+5. Testing, correcting, and if necessary, completing the translation of 3D Slicer modules into Arabic.
+6. Other upcoming applications are planned.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->